ThomasByr/chess/README.md

 <details>
     <summary> v0.0.3 : accelerating search (click here to expand) </summary>

-*   move ordering have reduced move evaluation by 10 times just by putting attacks before
+*   move ordering has reduced move evaluation by 10 times just by putting attacks before
 *   avoided the access (when possible on pointers) to direct members of classes

 </details>